lamdu/lamdu/doc/NameAutoGen.md

 which are different from their user-readable displayed names.

-But the compiler isn't the only one who needs to distinguish between variables, the programmer looking at the code also needs to distinguish between them!
+But the compiler isn't the only one who needs to distinguish between variables, the programmer looking at the code should be able to distinguish between them too!

 For this reason when the user gives two variables the same name, they get displayed with "disambiguation suffixes" added to their names.